allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/220-prop.en.md

 ## Create an interface for another stack
 Now we need to create containers in our cluster.
 To make the maintenance jobs easier, let's create a separate stack for this.
-In this case, the other stack needs to refer the cluter we created in `cluster-stack.ts`.
+In this case, the other stack needs to refer the cluster we created in `cluster-stack.ts`.

-Let's continue working on the `cluster-stack.ts` that we created earlier so that we can export the cluster to others.
+Let's continue working on the `cluster-stack.ts` that we created earlier so that we can export the cluster to other stacks.

 Paste the code below at the bottom of the file.